krishanthisera/WP-EZY/README.md

 # -- Bootstrapping Wordpress --
 Verify whether you have install VirtualBox and Vagrant

-Download this github repository and cd into the WP-BOOTSTRAP folder (Use your git username password)
+Download this github repository and cd into the WP-EZY directory

 `git clone https://github.com/krishanthisera/WP-EZY.git`